spencerparkin/Thebe/README.md

 ![snapshot](https://github.com/spencerparkin/Thebe/blob/main/screen_shot.png?raw=true)

-One I'd like to expore IBL, but for now, the PBR shader is good enough for what I'd like to do with the engine.
+One day I'd like to expore IBL, but for now, the PBR shader is good enough for what I'd like to do with the engine.